xenserver/planex/README.md

 Planex also contains a generic makefile which handles dependency resolution and sequences the build.
 Partial rebuilds and concurrent builds are both supported.
 By default, packages are built in `mock` chroots but this can be changed by overriding a variable in the makefile.

 Planex runs on RedHat- and Debian-like Linux distributions.
-On Debian, the `planex-makedeb` tool can generate source packages which can be passed to `cowbuilder` to produce binary `.deb` packages.
-The makefile has rules to sequence Debian package builds, but `planex-cache` cannot be used.

 ## Usage